thomasburguiere/tomee-jaxrs-starter-project/README.md

 The only thing better than a Maven archetype is a repo you can fork with everything already setup.
 Skip the documentation and just fork-and-code.
 This starter project contains:

- - 1 JAX-RS class, 1 JAXB class and 1 JUnit/Arquillian test
+ - 1 JAX-RS class, 1 JAXB class and 1 JUnit/Arquillian test, 1 CDI example
  - Maven pom for building a war file
  - Arquillian setup for testing against TomEE JAX-RS Embedded
  - TomEE Maven Plugin for deploying and running our war file